 Affordable housing is the highest priority for the City of Coeur d'Alene's 2018-2022 Consolidated Plan.
-By minor amendment completed in March of 2018, the City's amended its budgeted allocations with the following minor change: the City moved \$1,377.75 from Administration into the EMRAP budget, increasing the EMRAP budget from \$50,000 to \$73,272.17 in order to comply with HUD regulations relating to using Administration funds by their prescribed program year.
-This small increase will support an average of 10-20 EMRAP projects which will take place in PY 2019 utilizing PY 2018 funds.
 The City's popular EMRAP program assists homeowners in Coeur d'Alene with housing stability by providing maintained or improved livability measures in homes.
-There are currently eight potential EMRAP projects using PY 2018 funds that will likely be completed by September of 2019, with many more applications expected to be accepted.
 The City has completed 46% of its 5-year goal for EMRAP with the expectation to far exceed its goal of 35 homes assisted with EMRAP by 2022.

 The City relies on area partners to collaborate on more expensive projects such as increasing for sale affordable housing and increasing the supply of affordable rental housing.
 Area partners have the opportunity to apply to the Community Opportunity Grant, funded by the City's CDBG Grant.
-Eligible application woulnd include activities that would support both of these key goals.
-There have been no application which have come forward during PY 2018 however there are four years left in the City's 5-year consolidated plan to meet this goal.
+Eligible applications would include activities that would support both of these key goals.
+No applications have come forward during PY 2019, however there are 3 years left in the City's 5-year consolidated plan to meet this goal.
 The City will continue to advertise and encourage applications through the Community Opportunity Grant which would increase affordable housing.